2.3 Messaging using FHIR Resources

 in this fashion does not represent the actual occurrence of any event, nor can it trigger

+any logic associated with the actual event.
 It is just for managing a set of message resources.

 In, addition, as described above, this specification defines the /Mailbox end-point